kbob/kbob.github.io/_posts/2018-09-29-deep-synth-audio-rework.md

    a log taper.

 So we reworked the board to move the high pass filter downstream of the digipot.
-Ad then the headphone jacks started breaking off.
+And then the headphone jacks started breaking off.

  * SMT headphone jacks are too fragile.